 For many families, the holidays mean visits to out-of-town family and friends.
 Unfortunately, unexpected illnesses can creep up any time – even on what’s supposed to be a fun holiday trip.
-When it comes to your kids’ health, a little prep work can go a long way if someone gets sick while you’re on the road.
-Use our holiday travel medical checklist to make things easier on yourself in case someone in your family needs medical attention while you’re away.
+When it comes to your kid’s health, a little prep work can go a long way if someone does get sick while you’re on the road.
+Here are some holiday travel tips to help you stay prepared in case your kids need medical attention while you’re away.

 What to pack: